 A common finding in affected individuals is called a paradoxical drug reaction.
 The person with ADHD reacts oppositely to the expected drug effect.
 Medications that usually result in sedation may cause central nervous system excitement, while stimulant drugs can produce a calming effect and improved concentration.

-Certain dietary risks have been clearly associated with ADHD symptoms, particularly in children.
+Certain dietary risks have been associated with ADHD symptoms, particularly in children.

 Studies have failed to demonstrate a hyperactive effect from food coloring on children in general.
 An association with food coloring in children with ADHD is postulated.
 It appears as if the combination of certain synthetic food coloring additives in the presence of the genetic profile for ADHD can produce symptoms.
 Specific food colorings implicated include: